 Have your own burrito or southwest salad made to order in front of you.
 Fast Fresh Foods offers gourmet sandwiches and salads made to order with a variety of meat, cheese and fresh vegetables.

 Located at the street level of the Peter Gilgan Centre for Research and Learning.
+Patio is now open; distancing measures are in place.

 Located at the Bay Street level of the Peter Gilgan Centre for Research and Learning, The Bagel Stop offers variety of hot and cold beverages, sandwiches and soups